LukaszKozdra/ShoppingList/README.md

 # Object-oriented Programming Project
-This is my simple project of terminal shopping list application for Object-oriented Programming.
+This is my simple project of Terminal Shopping List Application for Object-oriented Programming course.
 # Author
 Łukasz Kozdra